huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 	> _“Stop thinking about what your money can buy.
 Start thinking about what your money can earn.
 And then think about what the money it earns can earn.”_

 	* The rich get richer.
 Money begets money.
-* Optimize for life fulfillment/experiences, not for money-in-the-bank.
-	* 人生的價值，不在金錢的總和，而在體驗的加總。
 * Skills get you to a million, character/charisma takes you to 100 million, and time brings you to a billion.

 	> _“The reason you’re not making $10m a year is that you don’t know HOW to make $10m a year.
 Therefore, that lack of knowledge is costing you $10m a year.” — Alex Hormozi_